ROCm/hipBLAS/docs/install.rst

   * A ROCm enabled platform.
 Find more information on the :doc:`System requirements (Linux) <rocm-install-on-linux:reference/system-requirements>` page, or the :doc:`System requirements (Windows) <rocm-install-on-windows:reference/system-requirements>` page.
   * A compatible version of rocBLAS.
-  * A compatible version of rocSOLVER and it's dependencies rocSPARSE and rocPRIM for full functionality.
+  * A compatible version of rocSOLVER and its dependencies, rocSPARSE and rocPRIM, for full functionality.

 * If using the cuBLAS backend on a Nvidia machine: